 After signing up for our free activity tips, check out our how-to articles for helpful tips on providing fun activities for all your residents.
 For example, read one of our articles to discover How to Get More Smiles on the Faces of Your Bedridden Residents, which explains how to include your bedridden residents in your main activities.
 In addition, read the article How to Offer Both High- and Low-Functioning Activities to Residents of Different Levels, which provides tips on how to meet the needs of all your residents during one activity.

 Next, use our Observance Calendars to find unique daily, weekly, and monthly observances and holidays that you can use as inspiration to create your activities that meet the needs of all your residents.
-For instance, celebrate World Play-Doh Day (September 16) by having residents do an art project with clay.
-Have your higher-functioning residents create more detailed artwork, like figurines, while having your lower-functioning residents create easier-to-mold items like plates or bowls – all in the same room, and at the same time!
+For instance, celebrate National Pumpkin Seed Day (October 4) by having residents do an activity with pumpkin seeds.
+Have your lower-functioning residents help remove the pumpkin seeds from the pumpkins and all the pumpkin goo, while having your higher-functioning residents use the pumpkin seeds to make pumpkin seed collages – all in the same room, and at the same time!

 Not Just Bingo Membership